By Angela (Ceresnie) Prince

 In 2020, the pandemic accelerated the move to online learning, and 33% of post-secondary school administrators indicate they will continue to offer both remote and online course options even after their campuses have reopened and normal operations resumed.
 This increasing move to online learning raises questions regarding higher education costs as more than 93% of U.S. college students say tuition should be lowered if classes are online.
 The focus on cost is the natural result of the student debt crisis, and necessarily should be part of the value equation students consider when choosing education programs.

-The other variable in the value equation is graduate outcomes and a clear understanding of the return on investment.
+The other variable in the value equation is graduate outcomes and a clear understanding of what students receive from their education.
 Congress has recently advocated several substantial policy changes to increase transparency regarding higher education value, including by quantifying outcomes in order to compare to costs.

 As policymakers consider ways to help students make more informed decisions and gain real-world skills, it would be helpful to look at a segment of higher education that has already been focusing on helping students understand whether the costs of a program are worth the expected outcomes: career education.